jacksonh/manos/docs/installation.md

     make
     sudo make install

-This will install Manos.dll, manos.exe and libev-sharp.dll into /usr/local/lib/manos.
+This will install Manos.dll and manos.exe into /usr/local/lib/manos.
 As well as a .pc file and a manos script for invoking manos.exe

 ### Confirm your installation